OregonTech-AWallace/CST465Canvas/2-CSS/1-CSS.md

 ## How to Use CSS

-There are three main ways to apply CSS to HTML:
+There are four main ways CSS is applied to HTML:

 1. **Inline CSS**
     Add the `style` attribute directly to HTML elements: